strozz1/image-service/README.md

 # Media service
-This is the GitHub project for the media service.
+This is the GitHub project for the multimedia service.
 > Service still on development

 This service is one of the many microservices related to the main project: [Blog](https://github.com/strozz1/Blog).